Ternary Compression for Communication-Efficient Federated Learning: Theoretical analysis

 \end{assumption}

-Then we have the following proposition. \begin{Proposition} Given an one-layer online gradient system, each element of its parameters is initialized with a symmetric distribution centered at 0, e.g., $\theta_i\backsim U(-1,1)$, which is quantized by TTQ with two iterative factors $w_p$, $w_n$ and a fixed threshold $\Delta$, then we have:
+Then we have the following proposition. \begin{Proposition} Given a one-layer online gradient system, each element of its parameters is initialized with a symmetric probability distribution centered at 0, e.g., $\theta_i\backsim U(-1,1)$, which is quantized by TTQ with two iteratively adapted factors $w_p$, $w_n$ and a fixed threshold $\Delta$, then we have:

 where $e$ is the training epoch and $w_p, w_n, \Delta >0$. \end{Proposition}

 \begin{Proof} The converged $w_p^*$ and $w_n^*$ can be regarded as the optimal solution of the quantization factors, which can reduce the Euclidean distance between the full-precision weights $\theta$ and the quantized weights $\theta^t$, which is equal to $w_pI_p-w_nI_n$.
 Then we have: